 Darrell K Royal–Texas Memorial Stadium photo credit: Nicholas Burke

 Our thanks to Nicholas for making time to share his story with us.
 We wish him continued safety and success in his inspection career.

 Want to start a hiring conversation with an industrial inspector like Nicholas?
-Click here to learn more about our self-service hiring platform for the skilled industrial trades and request a demo of the Surehand Employer user experience.
+Click here to learn more about our self-service hiring platform for the skilled industrial trades and create your Surehand Recruiter preview account.